tonyo/pyope/README.rst

 ---------------------------------

 Order-preserving encryption (OPE) allows to compare ciphertext values in order to learn the corresponding relation between the underlying plaintexts.
-The algorithm implemented in this package (Boldyreva's method) is **less secure** than any deterministic encryption schemes or modes (such as ECB), because this scheme is deterministic by design (i.e., for a certain key equal plaintext are always mapped to a single ciphertext value).
+By definition, order-preserving encryption methods are **less secure** than conventional encryption algorithms for the same data sizes, because the former leak ordering information of the plaintext values.

 How can OPE be useful?
 For example, some systems may need OPE to perform a certain set of queries (such as range SQL queries) over encrypted data.
 These systems include `CryptDB`_ and `Monomi`_ to name a few.